kimble/nmxmlp/README.md

 insanely difficult and time consuming to debug problems...

 I don't want to deal with xpath factories, namespace contexts, compilation of xpath expressions or any of those things!
-I'm pretty sure that they're designed by the devil and I want nothing to with either of them.
-All I wanted was a simple way to extract some data from a small-ish sized xml document.
+I'm pretty sure that they're designed by the devil and I want nothing to with any of them.
+All I want is a simple way to extract and updated data in small-ish XML documents.
 Not too much to ask for right?
-None of the existing Java XML libraries seems to be able to do this in a convenient and straight forward way so I created this very non-enterprisy API for just this.
+None of the existing Java XML libraries seems to be able to do this in a convenient, reliable and straight forward way so I created this very non-enterprisy API for just this.

 [![Build Status](https://drone.io/github.com/kimble/nmxmlp/status.png)](https://drone.io/github.com/kimble/nmxmlp/latest)